TDodgeCo/gpucomparisons/README.md

-# todo-express-mvc-api
+# gpucomparisons.com
-A RESTful todo API built with express and mongoose using the MVC architecture.
-I use this for testing and learning frontend technologies.
+A web app for comparing GPU's

 ## Assumptions
 mongodb is installed locally